ComposableFi/xcm/How to open Dotsama XCMP HRMP channel.md

 ---
-title: How to open XCMP HRPM channel
+title: How to open Dotsama XCMP HRPM channel
 ---

 # Overview